NetHydra/NetOpsy/docs/build.md

 ### Building your own NetOpsy image

 > [!IMPORTANT]
-> The build script is not yet released we will release it soon.
+> The build script is not yet released, we will release it soon.
 >
 >  _Thanks for your patient._